rafasf/rafasf-page/content/posts/shorts-shell-script-basic-template.md

 series = []
 +++

-Writting a shell script to _"solve a problem"_ for me still the default, but it does not happen everyday and I end-up forgetting some of the basics to include to help me out and reduce the risk of weird behaviours.
+Writting a shell script to _"solve a quick problem"_ still the default for me.
+Since it doesn't happen everyday I tend to forget some of the good defaults.

+To help with that, I've captured those below:

 ## tl;dr